-Within the second year, students will learn about human rights, exploring how they were established across history and ultimately protected within legislation.
-They will also consider how the law interacts and changes in line with morality, justice and society.
+Within the second year, you will learn about human rights, exploring how they were established across history and ultimately protected within legislation.
+You will also consider how the law interacts and changes in line with morality, justice and society.

-In the second year, students will study:
+In the second year, you will study: